 Dizziness and vertigo.
-Merck Manual for Health Care Professionals. ...(Click grey area to select URL) Updated January 2009.
+The Merck Manual Professional Edition.
+Available at: ...(Click grey area to select URL) Updated January 2009.
 Accessed April 25, 2013.

 Dizziness—differential diagnosis.
 EBSCO DynaMed website.
 Available at: ...(Click grey area to select URL) Updated December 16, 2011.
 Accessed April 25, 2013.

 Karatas M. Central vertigo and dizziness: Epidemiology, differential diagnosis, and common causes.